What is Trabajadores Unidos de Washington DC?

-Who is Trabajadores Unidos de Washington DC?Trabajadores Unidos de Washington DC–Workers United of Washington DC (TUWDC) is a 501(c)(3) community based nonprofit that seeks to educate and address the needs of the immigrant, migrant, and low-income worker in Washington, DC.
-We work alongside workers to fight against the practice of wage theft, workplace discrimination, and workplace safety violations.
-Building leadership and engaging in civic action are our primary methods for organizing low-wage immigrant workers.
+Trabajadores Unidos de Washington DC–Workers United of Washington DC (TUWDC) is a 501(c)(3) community based nonprofit that seeks to educate and address the needs of the immigrant, migrant, and low-income worker in Washington, DC.
+We work alongside workers to fight for immigrants and low-income workers rights and against the practice of wage theft, workplace discrimination, and workplace safety violations.
+TUWDC builds leadership capacity through organizing and engaging in civic actions.

 We strive to advance and defend the rights and interests of immigrants, migrants and low-income workers, while organizing and developing leaders.
 We seek to create a community in Washington, DC that promotes equality for all.